-Romeo and Juliet explores the fates of two young lovers whose death is predestined (I am not counting this as a spoiler as everybody knows and you find out in the first minute of the play!) the play centers around how fate intervenes to lead them on a path that results in their tragic end but has wider implications to the imagined version of Verona and the fictional family feud.
+Romeo and Juliet explores the fates of two young lovers whose death is predestined (I am not counting this as a spoiler as everybody knows and you find out in the first minute of the play)!
+The play centers around how fate intervenes to lead them on a path that results in their tragic end but has wider implications for the imagined version of Verona and the fictional family feud.

 Plot Overview, without Spoilers

 The play opens with a monologue explaining what it is about.
 It then shows a scene with a fight between the two families demonstrating the feud that was referenced in the prologue.
 We are introduced to Romeo who is pining after Rosaline.
 Romeo’s best friend Mercutio convinces Romeo to attend a ball to help him get over his lovesickness.

 At the ball, the character Romeo meets Juliet.
 The two have an instant connection but we discover that there is a strong reason why they should not be together and that Juliet is being lined up to be married to somebody else.

 Romeo and Juliet meet in secret and get married this leads to an awkward confrontation with a member of Juliet’s family that results in Romeo being banished.
 To still be with one another Juliet launches a plot that goes tragically wrong.

 The prologue begins by introducing the two warring families (the Capulets and Montagues and tells us of their long-standing grudge.
 It also introduces the idea that there will be two lovers in the play and that they will take their lives.

 The first scene helps to set the scene for the situation between the two families.
 We see two Capulet servants bragging about being stronger than Montague men and generally making smutty puns.
 They spot two Montague men and plot to try and start a fight with them within the confines of Verona law.
 They bite their thumbs at the Montagues which was considered an insult at the time a war of words ensues and this descends into a fight.
 Benvolio enters and tries to calm things down by drawing his sword.